 The Global Competitiveness Report, compiled by the World Economic Forum's centre for Global Competitiveness and Performance, provides an analysis of the strengths and weaknesses of countries, related to national competitiveness using the Global Competitiveness Index as the main methodology.
-Competitiveness is defined as "the set of institutions, policies, and factors that determine the level of productivity of a country" and is gauged on 12 pillars.
+Competitiveness is defined as "the set of institutions, policies, and factors that determine the level of productivity of a country' and is gauged on 12 pillars.

-Global Competitiveness Index 2015-2016 rankings How Malta scored
+Global Competitiveness Index 2017-2018 rankings How Malta scored

-Overall, Malta has placed number 48 out of 140 countries in the 2015 report.
+Overall, Malta has placed number 37 out of 137 countries in the 2017-2018 report.
 Malta remained in the top-tier category, that groups 'innovation driven economies'.
-Malta has again scored highly in education, innovation, business sophistication and technological readiness.
-It ranked 19th in effect of taxation on incentives to invest.
+Malta has again scored highly in education, innovation, macroeconomic environment, business sophistication and technological readiness.
+It ranked 16th with regard to tax incentives encouraging investment.